CERT-Polska/n6/docs/src/usage/streamapi.md

 The API described in this document complements [*n6 REST API*](restapi.md).
 The *Stream API* makes it possible to receive events asynchronously, in near real-time.
-The JSON data format is similar to the one used in the *REST API* (but there are a few differences, see [*Data format*](#data-format) below...).
+The JSON-based data format is similar to the one used in the *REST API* (but there are a few differences, see [*Data format*](#data-format) below...).